JASYTIONLINE/r32-project-pass-pmp/content/100-structured-study-guide/10-modules/1-business-environment/index.md

 ---
-title: "Lesson 1 – Business Environment"
+title: Lesson 1 – Business Environment
-description: "Learn how every project lives inside a larger system of strategy, value, and governance.
-This is where you start thinking like PMI expects you to think."
+description: Learn how every project lives inside a larger system of strategy, value, and governance.
+This is where you start thinking like PMI expects you to think.
 filename: index.md
-tags: [pmp, business-environment, lesson-1, "filename:index.md"]
+tags:
+  - pmp
+  - business-environment
+  - lesson-1
 draft: false
-date: "2025-10-12"
+date: 2025-10-12
-role: "index"
+role: index
-function: "education"
+function: education
 shortcode: "[idx]"
 ---